 The Kapuas Hulu district plan developed in 2014 established a framework for three new District Strategic Areas:

 - an Agropolitan area for Silat Hilir and six surrounding sub-districts;

 - an ecotourism area for Lake Sentarum National Park; and

 - a conservation corridor between Lake Sentarum National Park and Betung Kerihun National Park.

-WWF Indonesia is part of a technical working group that is assisting the Kapuas Hulu District Government work though a legislated planning process to develop the Silat Hilir Agropolitan area.To encourage an Agropolitan land use planning process that drives conservation outcomes, WWF ID engaged the Institute of Technology Bandung (ITB) to develop a “Green Agropolitan Area” land use plan.
+WWF Indonesia is part of a technical working group that is assisting the Kapuas Hulu District Government work though a legislated planning process to develop the Silat Hilir Agropolitan area.To encourage an Agropolitan land use planning process that drives conservation outcomes, WWF Indonesia engaged the Institute of Technology Bandung (ITB) to develop a “Green Agropolitan Area” land use plan.